 Anti-smoking measures have been implemented in several countries, but certain city and states in the USA have some of the strictest measures against smoking in the world.
 In cities like New York City, Chicago, Seattle, San Francisco, Washington, DC, and others, smoking is banned in bars, clubs, restaurants, and most indoor spaces, like malls.
-As of October 2015, there are 28 states that have statewide indoor smoking bans and 60 cities excluding Nashville, Las Vegas, Miami and several others.
+As of 2018, there are 38 states that have statewide indoor smoking bans and more than 60 cities excluding Nashville, Las Vegas, Miami and several others.
 Watch out for California who has extended its smoking bans to beaches, public parks, healthcare facilities and private residences.

 DO Be on Time

 "Island time" and other fluid concepts of time do not go over well in the United States.
 If someone in the United States tells you to meet them 8 p.m., you should meet them at 8 p.m. or arrive a few minutes early.
 Americans take punctuality very seriously and it is considered rude to be late.
 Give yourself more time than you think you'll need to get someplace, especially if you're not familiar with the area as unexpected delays can happen, such as heavy traffic.